trebeljahr/trebeljahr.com/_pages/quotes.md

 > Passing experimental tests is only one of many things a theory has to do to achieve the real purpose of science, which is to explain the world.
 — David Deutsch

-> We are as good at recognizing biases in others as we are bad at acknowledging our own.
+> We are as good at recognizing biases in others as we are bad at acknowledging our.
 — Hugo Mercier

 > Even geniuses need people to argue with to develop their best ideas.